Koredotcom/docs/docs/gale/playground/advanced-features.md

 **API Request Options** - Users can access various request methods for active API endpoints: cURL, Python, and Node.js.
 This provides users with multiple options for integrating the API into their applications.

 Users can create multiple API keys for each endpoint.
 Each API key can be copied once and later deleted, but cannot be reused.
-This functionality streamlines prompt updates and reduces the manual effort required in managing API keys, while enhancing the security when used externally.
+This functionality streamlines prompt updates and reduces the manual effort required in managing API keys, while enhancing security when used externally.

 The following image displays the window when you click the prompt API icon.
 It features tabs for the API endpoint and API keys.